Decentralized AI: how it works and the benefits

 ■ Enhanced security

 In a decentralized system, there is no single point of control.
 As a result, cyberattacks are harder to orchestrate.
 By distributing data processing across different nodes, the attack surface is drastically reduced.
 It can proactively detect anomalies or suspicious patterns in the data, acting as an effective early warning system against potential breaches.
+By distributing data processing across different nodes, the attack surface is significantly reduced, resulting in a significant increase in security.

 ■ Data confidentiality